symerio/neurtu/README.rst

   >>> x.compute()
   ['string', 'some']

-Attrubute access, indexing as well as function and method calls are supported.
+Attribute access, indexing as well as function and method calls are supported.
 Left function composition (e.g. ``func(delayed(obj))``) and binary operations (e.g. ``delayed(op) + 1``) are currently not supported, neither is the composition of multiple delayed objects, use `dask.delayed` for those.